aalfiann/ovo-payment/README.md

 ovo.type('push')
     .amount(5000)
-    .phone('0856')          // your phone must be registered in OVO .merchantInvoice('xxx') // should be unique in every request .send(function(response){
+    .phone('0856')          // your phone must be registered in OVO .merchantInvoice('xxx') // you can not use same invoice number if the previous request was failed or canceled .send(function(response){
         console.log(response.body);
     });